lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    ID field in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the CFN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 For example, it may place the data payload of the fragments within a payload datagram reassembly buffer at the location determined from the CFN and order of arrival of the fragments, and the fragment payload sizes.
-In Window mode, the fragment receiver also uses the W flag in the received fragments.
+In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented IPv6 packet cannot be determined from fragmentation headers.

 When ACK on error is used (for either Packet mode or Window mode), the fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment for